Snyder School of Cinema & Media Arts

 Torrey Honors College

 The Torrey Honors College is Biola's undergraduate honors program.
 It’s dedicated to forming leaders through the study of the master works of Western civilization, with a special emphasis on the Bible and Christian authors.
 Students in the program, who come from a variety of majors, learn in a rigorous discussion group format to think and express themselves clearly in both verbal and written forms.
-This becomes an effective blend for CMA students looking to fuel their imagination and refine their storytelling.
+This becomes an effective blend for SCMA students looking to fuel their imagination and refine their storytelling.
 Combining media studies with honors studies has produced some of our most successful graduates.
 For more information and to apply, visit the Torrey Honors web page.

 Study Abroad Programs